browserengineering/book/book/scripts.md

         self.interp.export_function("log", print)
 ```

-We can call an exported function from JavaScript using Dukpy's
+We can call an exported function from JavaScript using DukPy's
 `call_python` function.
 For example:

 ``` {.javascript .example}
 call_python("log", "Hi from JS")
 ```

-When this JavaScript code runs, Dukpy converts the JavaScript string
+When this JavaScript code runs, DukPy converts the JavaScript string
 `"Hi from JS"` into a Python string,^[This conversion works for
 numbers, strings, and booleans, plus arrays and dictionaries thereof,
 but not with fancy objects.] and then passes that Python string to the